scando1993/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/send-email.md

 In this section, we explain to you how  to configure system SMTP settings and try to send the test email:

-- In the scope of this tutorial we will use **SendGrid** as SMTP provider and Thingsboard will send email using this provider.
+- In the scope of this tutorial we will use **SendGrid** as SMTP provider and Pacificsoft will send email using this provider.
 You can sign-up for trial using this [link](https://app.sendgrid.com/signup).

   Once logged in into SendGrid open SMTP relay [configuration page](https://app.sendgrid.com/guide/integrate/langs/smtp).

   ![image](/images/user-guide/rule-engine-2-0/tutorials/email v2/sendgrid-config.png)

-If you have permission to log in to ThingsBoard, with using system administrator account you can customize SMTP settings and send Test Email.
+If you have permission to log in to Pacificsoft, with using system administrator account you can customize SMTP settings and send Test Email.
  - For the default system administrator account:

    - login - **sysadmin@thingsboard.org**.